How To Clean and Disinfect a Mattress Like a Pro

 How to clean urine out of a mattress

-DIY mattress disinfectant spray
+DIY mattress cleaning spray

 • 2 tablespoons laundry detergent